-So, Medium got a new logo.
-I took a look at their icon's SVG source.
+Medium got a new logo.
+And vector graphics are kinda my thing.
+So I took a look at their icon's SVG source.
 It's pretty small, but you know, it can be shrunken further.

 While I don't particularly like their redesign—I haven't really recognized that icon as an (typographic) ellipsis—the bigger issue for me was that for such a simple symbol they used a too complicated approach.
 I don't know their internal design process, but I suspect there was not an SVG aficionado involved.
 Especially not one with a strong urge to opimize the last bit out of such assets.